 All this makes WordPress the most versatile operating system for websites of them all.
 In the end, by using WordPress, you get:

-In the next steps, I’ll show you how to make a WordPress website step by step:
+You can read a detailed introduction to WordPress here.
+But, if you’re ready, in the next steps, I’ll show you how to make a WordPress website step by step:

 Choose a domain name and hosting